aulianza/aulianza.com/.github/pull_request_template.md

 ## Screenshots (if applicable)

-[//]: # 'Include any relevant screenshots or GIFs to demonstrate the changes made'
+[//]: # "Include any relevant screenshots or GIFs to demonstrate the changes made"

 ## Additional Notes

-[//]: # 'Add any additional notes or context that may be relevant to the reviewers'
+[//]: # "Add any additional notes or context that may be relevant to the reviewers"